 Most of the voice actors in the English dub give convincing performances, but Monica Rial was a strange choice for Yaya.
 Yaya in the English audio track sounds as if she is the one from New Jersey, not Hana.
 The background music is fantastic and the opening and ending songs are both memorable.
 Rarely does an anime series feature a soundtrack that is almost entirely great to listen to.

 On-disc extras are limited to the textless opening and ending animation.
 The regular textless opening and ending animation are included on the first disc, while a slightly different version of the ending animation is included on the third disc.

-HaNaYaMaTa may be a short adaptation of an on-going manga series, but it is surprisingly entertaining.
-Whether it is because of Hana’s near-constant excitement, the relatively realistic character development or the yosakoi dancing, there is rarely a dull moment in this series.
-It is moving, touching and generally beautiful.
-It has a few inappropriate sexual references and a few scenes that are frustrating to have to sit through, but it continually offers a range of important values and moral points for viewers to understand and take on board.
-It is somewhat of a shame that the anime adaptation only ran for twelve episodes and that the original manga series is not available in English, but it does have a sense of completeness.
+Hanayamata may be a short adaptation of an ongoing manga series, but it can be entertaining at times.
+Whether it is because of Hana’s near-constant state of excitement, the somewhat realistic character development or the yosakoi dancing, there is rarely a dull moment in this series.
+It is moving, touching and generally beautiful when it wants to be.
+It has a few inappropriate sexual references and a few scenes that are frustrating to have to sit through, but it continually offers a range of important values and moral points for viewers to think about.
+It is somewhat of a shame that the anime adaptation only ran for twelve episodes and that the original manga series is not available in English, but this does have a sense of completeness.
 It has a clear beginning, middle and end, and although that end is just the beginning for the Yuihama Yosakoi Club, it might be worth watching whether you are interested in yosakoi or not.

 Capsule Computers review guidelines can be found here.